henk-vd-brink/cpp-heat_equation/README.md

 # Usage

-To to the root folder and:
+Go to the root folder and:

 ```bash
 make clean && make && ./bin/main